HoHieuLuc/js-easy-exercises/super-easy.md

 - B: `{ name: "Sarah" }, "1998"`
 - C: `{ name: "Lydia" }, "1998"`
 - D: `{ name: "Sarah" }, "1997"`

+_Answer_and_Explain: A. works as expected, member.name points to the same property name of the person object.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>